If you are planning to continue your research career abroad, EURAXESS – Researchers in Motion, is the right starting place for you.

-EURAXESS Jobs offers a large database of research job vacancies, which can be searched by country and research field.
+EURAXESS Jobs & Funding database offers research job vacancies, which can be searched by country and research field.

 Once you have found a suitable research position, EURAXESS national portals provide you with the information necessary for your move.
-EURAXESS Services centres are ready to assist you before the departure with legal issues as well as give practical advice and help in everyday matters after arrival.
+EURAXESS Services centres in your host country are ready to assist you before the departure with legal issues as well as give practical advice and help in everyday matters after arrival.

 - For practical support search for the EURAXESS portal of your destination country and contact the EURAXESS Centre if necessary.